zack8899/ChatApp/README.md

 Real-time messaging using Socket.io.
 Multiple users can join the same chat room.
-Users can see who else is in the chat room.
 Users can leave the chat room at any time.

 #Technologies Used